Welcome to this Banner Code review where you’ll discover why it’s a dirty scam designed to rob you!

 By the way, congratulations on researching before giving away your hard-earned cash.

-If you are looking for a legitimate way to make money online, check out my #1 recommendation for making money online.
+If you are looking for a legitimate way to make money online, check out the best way to make money online.

 First of all, Greg is a liar.

 Secondly, ads have indeed revolutionized the entire digital marketing world.
 Google and Facebook do make billions in revenue each year by allowing people to run ads on their platforms.